Texas A&M Aggies: National championship notes

-Texas A&M has a total of 19 team national championships, of which 13 were bestowed by the NCAA.
+Texas A&M has a total of 22 team national championships in NCAA or NCAA Emerging sports.
+Of these 22 championships, 15 of them were bestowed by the NCAA.
 The first two NCAA titles were won by the softball team in 1983 and 1987, while the third was won by the men's golf team in 2009.
 The fourth and fifth were won in 2009 by the men's and women's outdoor track teams, when the Aggies garnered double national titles.
 The men's and women's track teams also added the sixth and seventh titles in 2010, repeating the same title feat.
 Both teams added yet another two in 2011.
 The women's basketball team won in 2011.
 The men's outdoor track and field team won the Aggies' eleventh national title at the 2013 NCAA Outdoor Track and Field Championship in its first year of SEC competition.
 The twelfth NCAA title was won by the women's outdoor track and field team in 2014.
 The thirteenth NCAA title was won by the men's indoor track and field team in 2017.
+The twenty-first overall championship was won by the Texas A&M's women's tennis team in a 4–1 win over Georgia in 2024.

 The softball team won the 1982 AIAW Women's College World Series, the last softball championship to be conducted by the AIAW, which governed women's intercollegiate athletics from 1972 to mid-1982 (the NCAA began sponsoring women's athletics in 1981).
-The 1939 football team was designated national champions by multiple selectors, including the Associated Press, the Helms Athletic Foundation, the National Championship Foundation, and the College Football Researchers Association.
+The 1939 football team was designated national champions by multiple selectors, including contemporaneously by Associated Press, followed years or decades later by the Helms Athletic Foundation, the National Championship Foundation, and the College Football Researchers Association.
 In addition to the 1939 national title, in 2011 the football program laid claim to national titles for 1919 and 1927, each of which was chosen once to appear in different retroactive listings by two selectors in the 1970s.
-The equestrian team won the Varsity Equestrian overall national championship in 2002 and 2012, while winning the western-riding style component of that competition in 2005, 2007, 2009, 2010, 2011 and 2012.
-The team additionally won the Intercollegiate Horse Show Association (IHSA) western-style championship in 2002, 2003 and 2004.
+The equestrian team won the Varsity Equestrian overall national championship in 2002, 2012, and 2017, while winning the western-riding style component of that competition in 2005, 2007, 2009, 2010, 2011 and 2012.
+The team additionally won the American Quarter Horse Association (AQHA) collegiate western-style championship in 2002, 2003 and 2004.
 Before it attained varsity status in 1999, the team had also won this title in 1994.

-NCAA team championships

-Texas A&M has won 13 NCAA team national championships.